Stop Saying 'Alt-Left'

 I know what I'm talking about, having been accused of being part of the alt-left myself.
 According to a cursory Twitter search, the first time someone threw that term at me was in October 2016, undoubtedly due to both my penchant for vulgarity and my outspoken support of Sanders.

 Back then, the phrase was largely synonymous with "Bernie bro"—which, if you recall, was an invention of the Clinton campaign used to frame Sanders supporters as misogynists.
-The "alt-left" became somewhat of a mainstream liberal talking point in the summer of 2016, thanks to prominent pundits like Nation writer and MSNBC contributor Joan Walsh, Center for American Progress President Neera Tanden, and Media Matters founder Eric Boehlert.
+The "alt-left" became somewhat of a mainstream liberal talking point in the summer of 2016, thanks to prominent pundits like Nation writer and MSNBC contributor Joan Walsh, Center for American Progress President Neera Tanden, and former Media Matters fellow* Eric Boehlert.

-In March, Vanity Fair published an essay by James Walcott headlined "Why the Alt-Left Is a Problem, Too."
-In perhaps the clearest example of how the term equates the hateful rhetoric of the alt-right with the left's frustration with the centrism of the Democrats, Walcott writes, "Disillusionment with Obama's presidency, loathing of Hillary Clinton, disgust with 'identity politics,' and a craving for a climactic reckoning that will clear the stage for a bold tomorrow have created a kinship between the 'alt-right' and an alt-left."
+In March, Vanity Fair published an essay by James Wolcott headlined "Why the Alt-Left Is a Problem, Too."
+In perhaps the clearest example of how the term equates the hateful rhetoric of the alt-right with the left's frustration with the centrism of the Democrats, Wolcott writes, "Disillusionment with Obama's presidency, loathing of Hillary Clinton, disgust with 'identity politics,' and a craving for a climactic reckoning that will clear the stage for a bold tomorrow have created a kinship between the 'alt-right' and an alt-left."

 It's telling that Walcott lumps in such disparate figures as the socialist magazine Jacobin, Glenn Greenwald, and Mickey Kaus, a formerly liberal writer who is now a Trump supporter because of his views on immigration.
 It's also downright disingenuous to assert that disliking Barack Obama and Clinton—both centrist figures—makes someone an unhinged extremist.
 There are plenty of reasonable left-wing reasons to condemn Obama's use of drone warfare, Hillary Clinton praising Walmart and big banks in paid speeches, or the fact that the Affordable Care Act didn't do enough to ensure healthcare for all.

 Leftism—actual leftism, as opposed to the kind of moderate liberalism that has defined the Democratic Party for a generation—is unmistakably on the rise.
-Sanders's primary campaign, along with the terrifying consequences of a Trump presidency, has inspired some formerly disaffected people to become politically active, and convinced others that the Democratic establishment isn't equipped to handle this moment.
+Sanders's primary campaign, along with the terrifying consequences of a Trump presidency, has inspired some formerly disaffected people to become politically active and convinced others that the Democratic Establishment isn't equipped to handle this moment.
 In the past year, membership of the Democratic Socialists of America ballooned from 8,000 to 25,000.
 Left-wing media outlets and podcasts have blossomed, and Democratic politicians have embraced leftists policies like single-payer healthcare.

 For what feels like at least 600 years, Bernie and Hillary supporters of varying degrees of importance have been bickering about how far left the Democrats should lean.
 During the election, the centrist-left did an effective job of mischaracterizing Bernie supporters as woman-hating bigots who are a degree away from embracing the pseudo-populism Trump espouses.